Description

 As the T20s offered more performance than the T10s, they are generally considered more collectable.
 Also, as with a lot of early Japanese bikes, the styling that was so "weird" when new now has a quirky retro appeal that is growing amongst enthusiasts.

-Will be sold with a fresh WOF and registration IF sold in New Zealand.
+Car will be sold WOF'd and registered IF sold in New Zealand.

-TRANSPORT / SHIPPING CAN BE ORGANISED ON THIS VEHICLE ON BUYER'S BEHALF AT BUYERS COST.
+TRANSPORT / WORLDWIDE SHIPPING CAN BE ORGANISED ON THIS VEHICLE ON BUYER'S BEHALF AT BUYERS COST.

 Viewing is BY APPOINTMENT only.